Karan9991/GroceryApp/README.md

 # GroceryApp
-GroceryApp

 With Grocery App you can buy all your household needs including – Grocery, Vegetables, Fruits, Household items, Personal care products etc.

 **Customer App Features:**

--Easy to Sign up & Sign in with Mobile Number Verification -Sign in with Mobile number/Email
+- Easy to Sign up & Sign in with Mobile Number Verification -Sign in with Mobile number/Email
 -App Home screen product and category managed by admin -Product Variations with All the type.